 How To Create and Communicate a Workplace Vaccination Policy

-In this blog post, we’ll explore important considerations for developing a COVID-19 workplace vaccination policy along with three strategies other companies are using to encourage employees to get vaccinated.
+In this blog post, we’ll explore key considerations for developing a COVID-19 workplace vaccination policy and messaging you can use to communicate decisions to employees.

-And for many, that’s certainly a welcomed relief.
-Employers are anxious to resume more normal business operations, the government is eager to re-establish economic stability, and many employees struggling with social isolation and work-from-home fatigue are ready for a change of scenery.
+For many, “normalcy” means getting employees back to working in-person in the office, at least part of the time.
+Employers are anxious to resume more normal business operations.
+The government is eager to re-establish economic stability and bolster consumer confidence.
+And millions of employees struggling with social isolation and work-from-home fatigue are ready for a change of scenery.

 But there’s more to a COVID-19 return-to-work strategy than reconfiguring office space and writing up quarantine guidelines.
 As employers determine when and how to reopen their facilities, how your organization approaches employee vaccination will be an important consideration.